szu-ai/uav-policy-transfer-drl/README.md

 | `NPPDroneGymEnv` | Main Gymnasium environment.
 It builds the Isaac scene, manages UAV motion, simulates proxy-VSLAM, computes fuzzy memberships, applies OP-CBRS shaping, and records metrics. |
 | `main()` | Creates the Isaac `SimulationApp`, builds the environment, dispatches each experiment mode, trains PPO, evaluates policies, and writes the algorithm manifest. |

-The implementation is designed so that the same script can be used for debugging, offline OP-CBRS data collection, source-domain training, target-domain transfer, baseline evaluation, final policy evaluation, and compact paper-package generation.
+<p align="justify">The implementation is designed so that the same script can be used for debugging, offline OP-CBRS data collection, source-domain training, target-domain transfer, baseline evaluation, final policy evaluation, and compact paper-package generation.</p>

 ---

 ### 5.2 Command-Line Interface and Experiment Control

-The `parse_args()` function exposes all important experimental settings.
-The arguments are grouped into six practical categories.
+<p align="justify">The `parse_args()` function exposes all important experimental settings.
+The arguments are grouped into six practical categories.</p>

 #### A. Execution and algorithm mode